Running and promoting a club

 Sponsorship and marketing

-Have a system that records inquiries allowing you to measure the success of your promotional efforts.
-When you get an inquiry, ask the caller how they found out about you and if they have seen any of your advertising.
+Have a system that records inquiries, allowing you to measure the success of your promotional efforts.
+When you get an enquiry, ask the caller how or where they found out about your club and if they have seen any of your advertising.

 Always write from your customers' perspective, offering them benefits and incentives.
 For example, instead of writing: "Come along to our next fun run on 26 July, it leaves Simmons Park at 7am and ends down by the river at 10am.
 Lots of people will be there to raise money for the Thomas Foundation - a good day to be had by all".